Purcs3d/phishing-softhouse/README.md

 ### Issues ###

 - Avoid having the *first character* in an issue be a number (0-9).
 This interferes with issue-ID fast tabbing when checking out a branch connected to the issue
-- Regard *milestones* as *sprints*.
-Milestone 1 is sprint 1, and issues should be added accordingly

 ### Import and export requirements.txt

 ```shell
 pip install pipreqs                       # install pipreqs
 python -m  pipreqs.pipreqs . --force      # export requirements.txt
 pip install -r requirements.txt           # import requirements.txt
 ```

-### Add and Commit ###

-In your terminal, while standing inside the repo on your local computer, perform:
-1. `git add <file/dir>` - Adds the files and directory you want to add to a commit (use `.` as file to add all files in your current standing directory)
-2. `git commit -m <commit message>` - Commits (does *not* push) and adds a message that will describe this commit in the git-tree
-3. `git push` - Pushes your local files to the Github cloud repository.
-Now anyone within the team can see your files and commits

-### Pull form Cloud ###

-In your terminal, while standing inside the repo on your local computer, perform:
-1. `git pull` - This will pull newer files from the Github cloud onto your local computer (including new branches)

-If and error message of `HEAD is behind`, the files on Github is newer than your local files.
-In case of this perform a "rebase" or "hard reset" (will try and keep your code, but updating unmodified code with the new code on the cloud).
-If you are unsure which one to use, ask a project teammate.

-Or you can perform a force fetch, **overwriting local code** (*this will remove any changes you have not yet pushed*) with the one on the Github.
-To perform such, use:
-1. `git fetch --all`
-2. `git reset --hard`
-3. `git pull`

-### Merges ###

-Due to `main` being default and locking it demands monitary contribution, we have decided to use a branch as a "main".
-This means all "pull requests" will have to be done towards the branch **`real-main`**.

-Pull requests are therefore done (using UI) by:
-1. Press ``New pull request``-button on branch
-2. In "base"-banner (top left), change from "main" to "real-main"
-3. Commit pull request
-4. Press ``Pull request`` in side repo navigationbar
-5. Press the pull request you want to merge
-6. Press ``Merge pull request``-button if you are satisfied with your branch and want to add your code to "real-main"

 ***

 ## Code Standards ##

 ### Docstrings and Code Hints ###

 Following is a code example of so called "python code hints" and docstring formatting